Insurance

 The terms under which insurance policies establish these limitations on reimbursement vary widely among policies and depend on your individual contract and benefit plan.

 It is our office policy to collect your copayment at the time of service when you check in for your appointment.
-We will also collect a full or partial payment for your office visit, procedure(s), and/or surgery if your deductible and/or coinsurance has not been met, unless other payment arrangements have been approved by our office.
+We will also collect a full or partial payment for your office visit, procedure(s), and/or surgery if your deductible and/or coinsurance have not been met, unless other payment arrangements have been approved by our office.

 *All of our physicians are also members of the MACIPA network (Mt.
 Auburn Cambridge Independent Practice Association)*